Kumagawa:World As Myth

 - Shout-Out: Oh boy, here we go.
-Bill and Ted's Excellent Adventure, JoJo's Bizarre Adventure, Beelzebub, Bakuman。, Death Note, Biohazard 6, Detective Conan, 1984, and A Certain Magical Index.
+Bill and Ted's Excellent Adventure, JoJo's Bizarre Adventure, Beelzebub, Bakuman。, Death Note, Biohazard 6, Detective Conan, 1984, A Certain Magical Index, and Zaregoto.
 And that's without the shout-outs from the original manga!

 - At one point, Kumagawa compliments Medaka on her "ballistics".